What Is Your Skin’s Moisture Barrier? Plus, How to Repair ItOctober 23, 2023

-First, What Is a Moisture Barrier?
+What Is a Skin Barrier?

-To put it simply, your moisture barrier is exactly what it sounds like: a shield for your skin.
-As the outermost layer of your skin, the barrier protects it from external assaults that can wreak havoc.
+Essentially, your skin barrier serves two important purposes.
 “The outermost layer of our skin, called the stratum corneum, serves as a barrier to loss of body water,” says Dr. Eyde.
 “Not only is it a barrier to the outflow of water, but it also serves as protection against the entry of perils such as bacteria and allergens from the environment.”